notalwaysquiet/waswiz/README.md

 I have done some refactoring before uploading the scripts to github to make the scripts easier to understand and modify, and to remove duplication.

 ## Warning -- not thoroughly tested
 The original version of the scripts was thoroughly tested, but I have done a lot of refactoring recently.
 In theory, I would like to thorougly test the refactored scripts before making them available to others.
-But the scripts are probably pretty useful already as they are, so I am uploading them.
+But the scripts are probably pretty useful already as they are, so I uploaded them to github.
 I plan to work on them some more.

 ## Future work
 See also to_do.md.